Welcome to the Philosophy & Ethics and P.S.H.E. Department

 Key Stage 4

 This GCSE provides the opportunity to discuss and debate challenging philosophical and ethical questions, in addition to studying Christianity and Islam, their beliefs and practices.

 - Philosophical and Ethical Issues in the Modern World (Relationships, Life and Death, Good and Evil, Human Rights)

 - Study of Christianity

 - Study of a World Faith: Islam

-An exciting new course comprising of four units designed to focus on important life skills:
+An exciting new course comprising of a number of units across Years 10 and 11 designed to focus on important life skills:

 - Ethics in the Modern World